 Henry is definitely a sensitive soul and always picks up on tensions, moods, and illnesses within the house.
 I doubt this is really a Maine Coon personality trait or characteristic but he is such a brilliant baby monitor that I never really needed to use an electronic one when the children were babies.

-I’ve never lived with a cat that is so brilliant at communicating as the Coon cat.
+I’ve never lived with a cat that is so brilliant at communicating with the Coon cat.
 Ours sleeps for most of the day so that he is ready for go ‘on-duty’ at the children’s bedtime.
 For most of the evening, he will sit in the hallway between both children’s rooms and if either one needs attention, he simply has to pop his head around the lounge door and chirp and let us know we need to go upstairs to deal with a waking child.
 He always follows us back up the stairs and goes back on duty once they are settled.
 This doesn’t just happen ‘once in a blue moon’ but EVERY night.
 We’ve recently started calling him ‘The Godfather’!

 Maine Coons will happily sit with children and may join in some of the games – especially if they involve balls rolling around the floor!.
 Our cats will tolerate most things and if they are pulled about too much they will warn the kids by pushing them away with a padded paw.

 This was the original role we first saw Henry adopt and other Maine Coon lovers agree this is a dominant characteristic, which makes the Maine Coon

 However, there are many occasions when he feels the need to interfere – especially if we have visitors or workers in the house.
 He thinks it is his role in inspecting visitor’s handbags and luggage and sniff clothing.
 I’m not sure what exactly he is looking for but he seems to carry out a more thorough job of people who dislike cats – maybe he senses their suspicion of him.